 So given the very small margins, how can one make an exceptional living in mental health?

-But of course that means working as a solo practitioner.
-And it means less privacy since your clients know exactly where you live.
+But of course, this approach also means working as a solo practitioner.
+And certainly, that is not a good option for many.
+Furthermore, once we do shift back to in-person therapy, the home is less private since your clients know exactly where you live.
 There may be zoning and Home Owner Association (HOA) restrictions.
 And your house needs both a waiting room and a therapy room preferably with a separate entrance.
 Nevertheless, with the right setup, this approach can be great.
 (To consider another of the challenges of this approach see “The dilemma of success: Do it myself or delegate“.)

 I know of two clinicians who do more than 65 client-hours per week.
 I knew each of them for years before they told me how much clinical work they did each week.
 It was clear they were embarrassed to confess their work patterns; they knew it wasn’t healthy.
 They work six days per week.
-One starts at 7 a.m. and then does groups two nights per week with clients on another two nights.
-The other starts later in the morning and goes until 10 p.m. each night with a couple groups run on Saturday.
+One starts at 7 a.m. and then did groups two nights per week with clients on another two nights.
+The other starts later in the morning and goes until 10 p.m. each night while running a couple of groups on Saturday.

 Believe me, this approach makes plenty of money.
 If we consider “full-time” to mean 25 clinical hours per week, each of these clinicians is making more than twice what a “full-time” therapist makes.